fpga-webserver by alessandrocomodi

 Makerchip and TL-Verilog

 The Mandelbrot set accelerator has been developed in the Makerchip IDE using the TL-Verilog language extension.
+You can copy into Makerchip, or use this link to open the design in makerchip.
 After the kernel has been designed in Makerchip we retrieved the Verilog files by clicking on "E" -> "Open Results" in the Editor tab.
 From the new browser tab the files that host the Verilog code are called "top.sv" and "top_gen.sv".
 The content of these files has to be copied and pasted inside of the file "mandelbrot_example_adder.sv" found in the "fpga/imports" folder.

 - Figure out how to generate .xo.